Bios and Links for Presenters

 Monica Vaca

-Monica Vaca is a 23-year veteran of the FTC.
+Monica Vaca is a founding partner of Vaca Daffan Law, a public interest law firm, and a 23-year veteran of the FTC.
 As Deputy Director for the Bureau of Consumer Protection, Monica worked on the full range of matters, from fraud to privacy violations.
-In other roles, she led initiatives, investigations, and cases against lenders, business opportunity sellers, telemarketers, multi-level marketing companies, and payment processors.
+In other roles, she led initiatives, investigations, and cases against lenders, business opportunity sellers, telemarketers, online scams, and payment processors.
 Over the course of her career at the FTC, Monica worked to secure hundreds of millions of dollars in refunds to consumers and injunctive relief that ended unlawful conduct.
 Previously, Monica worked for Legal Aid Chicago as an Equal Justice Fellow in the Women's Law Project, and clerked for Judge John F. Grady in the U. S. District Court for the Northern District of Illinois.
+Monica is admitted to practice in Illinois (DC admission pending).
+She is a graduate of the University of Virginia and Northwestern University School of Law.

 Peter Vander Nat